-- 175. The parish has a reasonable range of community facilities available to the public and which serve the parish and, to a lesser extent, the wider area.
-These are owned, managed and run by a wide and diverse range of different organisations, including Sheffield CC, Ecclesfield Parish Council, the private sector, voluntary groups and local churches. - 176.
-These include a secondary school (Ecclesfield), primary schools, pharmacies, dentists, parish offices, pubs, a leisure centre (Thorncliffe), community centres and a community run library (Ecclesfield). - 177.
-These buildings, and the activities and services they support, play a vital role in meeting the health, welfare and social needs of the residents and fostering (and acting as the focal point for) community spirit and pride.
+- 174. The Parish has a reasonable range of community facilities available to the public and which serve the Parish and, to a lesser extent, the wider area.
+These are owned, managed and run by a wide and diverse range of different organisations, including Sheffield CC, Ecclesfield Parish Council, the private sector, voluntary groups and local churches. - 175.
+These include a secondary school (Ecclesfield), primary schools, pharmacies, dentists, Parish Council offices, pubs, a leisure centre (Thorncliffe), community centres and libraries. - 176.These buildings, and the activities and services they support, play a vital role in meeting the health, welfare and social needs of the residents and fostering (and acting as the focal point for) community spirit and pride.
 They also provide local employment, reduce the need to travel and generally enhance the quality of life and foster sustainable development.

-Safeguarding Important Local Community Facilities
+Safeguarding Valued Local Community Facilities

-- 178. The consultation shows that the retention of important community buildings is a top priority for the Plan. - 179.
-This is in accordance with national and local planning policies, both of which emphasise the need to ensure sufficient community facilities and services the community needs and, 'guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs' 16. - 180.
-Through the preparation of the Plan, several key community facilities have been identified as being especially important to the community due to factors such as their location, accessibility to all sections of the community and generally the valuable role they play.
+- 177. The consultation shows that the retention of important community buildings is a top priority for the Plan. - 178.
+This is in accordance with national and local planning policies, both of which emphasise the need to ensure sufficient community facilities and services the community needs and, 'guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs'15. - 179.Through the preparation of the Plan, several key community facilities have been identified as being especially valued to the community due to factors such as their location, accessibility to all sections of the community and generally the valuable role they play.
 The community wishes their special role to be acknowledged and recognised.